 Sat, Sun & Public Holidays : 10 a.m. – 9 p.m.

 Closed Tue (except Public Holidays), first 2 days of Chinese New Year

 Closed at 17:00 on Christmas Eve and Lunar New Year's Eve

-Astronomy and space science buffs should pay a visit to the city’s only planetarium located in the unique egg-shaped domed building near the Tsim Sha Tsui waterfront.
-In fact, so unique is this 8,000-sq-metre museum that it is a landmark in Kowloon.
+Astronomy and space science buffs will love the city’s only planetarium located in the unique 8,000-sq-metre egg-shaped domed building near the Tsim Sha Tsui waterfront.

 Address: 22 Austin Road, Tsim Sha Tsui, Kowloon

-Kowloon Park is a large public park in Kowloon.
-This peaceful place was actually once an army fortress that was handed over by the military for public use in 1970.
+A large public park in Kowloon, this peaceful place was actually once an army fortress that was handed over by the military for public use in 1970.
 For some relaxation, head to the Chinese Garden, which comprises a two-tier lotus pond linked by a rock cascade, and be sure to look out for the terrapins basking in the sun.
-And here are also kung fu and lion dance performances every Sunday.

 The Hong Kong Zoological and Botanical Gardens